Gleejr/Configure-ad/README.md

 <h3>Create a alot of additional users and attempt to log into client-1 with one of the users</h3>

 <p>
-45. Switch back to the 1st virtual machine (DC-1), open up windows powershell ISE, and run it as an administrator.
+45. Switch back to the first virtual machine (DC-1), open Windows PowerShell ISE, and run it as an administrator.
 <p>
 <img width="1440" alt="Screen Shot 2023-11-10 at 10 49 13 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/dd82d30e-b510-4ab6-a27f-8edaa0890197">
 </p>

 <p>
-46. Click on new script, input a script (the script will create many user that can be tested to login into Client-1) and select execute.
+46. Click on "New Script," input a script (the script will create multiple users in the "_EMPLOYEES" organizational unit that can log in to Client-1), and then select "Execute."
 <p>
 <img width="1440" alt="Screen Shot 2023-11-10 at 10 51 03 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/ee90a70d-edcd-4b09-9720-c855153a06e9">
 <img width="1440" alt="Screen Shot 2023-11-10 at 10 55 40 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/534398b8-5cf5-466d-92a3-1efbf5e611a1">